There are thousands of different workouts you could do; how can you choose the right beginner weight training routine?

 - Pull: Movements that pull things towards you or pull you towards things

 - Core: Not really movements (hence the maybe), but exercises that train your abs and overall core

-A routine with these categories in roughly equal amounts will be balanced.
+A beginner weight training routine with these categories in roughly equal amounts will be balanced.
 Some routines tweak those amounts (by having more pull than push, for example), but generally a good routine includes all 5.

 By using these movements, you train all your major muscles:

 There’s a range of exercises that fit these movements.
 Some are more effective or challenging than others, but a good weight training program for beginners will include at least one of each.

 Here are some examples of common exercises in the 4 major movement categories (core examples come later):

 - Hinge: Deadlifts, Romanian Deadlifts, Pull Throughs, Glute Bridges, Waiter’s Bows

 - Squat: Front Squat, Back Squat, Goblet Squat, Lunge, Split Squat, Bulgarian Split Squat